5 Days in Nicaragua – ‘Land Of Lakes & Volcanos’

 Day 3 – 4: TELICA VOLCANO

-After our exciting day at Cerro Negro, we woke up ready for our overnight hiking & camping trip!
-We booked this trip through Quetzaltrekkers, which is an incredible non-profit organization made up solely of volunteers, from all over the world.
+After my exciting day at Cerro Negro, I woke up ready for my overnight hiking & camping trip!
+I booked this trip through Quetzaltrekkers, which is an incredible non-profit organization made up solely of volunteers, from all over the world.
 The money received from the trips they run go to benefit local children in Nicaragua, providing things like homes & schools for the country’s underprivileged.

-Our hotel was right around the block from the Quetzaltrekkers office, so we walked there and met up with our awesome tour guides and the other person on our tour.
+My hotel was right around the block from the Quetzaltrekkers office, so I walked there and met up with my awesome tour guides and the other person on our tour.
 Our 2 tour guides were Sam from Ireland and Rachel from Oregon.

 From there we walked into town where we met our chicken bus to take us to the volcano.
 Chicken buses are widely found all throughout Central America, and are pretty much just school-bus type vehicles crammed with tons of locals.
 It was such a crazy but fun ride to the volcano site!